Pogy-Bot/Pogy/README.md

   <a href="#credits">Credits</a>
 </p>

-## Community Updates
+## Community Updates 🌟
 [Pogy + More dashboard pages and commands by Hotsuop](https://github.com/hotsu0p/Pogy)

 [Pogy + Slash commands by eYuM](https://github.com/Pogy-Bot/Pogy/tree/eyum-contributions)

-## Docs
+## Docs 📚
-Coming soon !
+Coming soon!

-## About
+## About 🤔

-Pogy is a discord bot that we made exactly 2 years ago, the code was broken so we decided to fix the bugs and make it a multipurpose discord.js v13 bot!
+Pogy is a discord bot that we made exactly 2 years ago, the code was broken, so we decided to fix the bugs and make it a multipurpose discord.js v13 bot!
 You can click [this](https://pogy.xyz/invite) link to invite the official Bot!
 Also, you can join the official [Pogy's Support Server](https://pogy.xyz/support) for assistance.

 If you liked this repository, feel free to leave a star ⭐

-## Features
+## Features 🚀

-**147** commands and **11** different categories!
+**147** commands and **11** different categories! 🎉

 - **alt detector:** Blocks alts from the guild
 - **applications:** Manage applications from the website